 About me

-Focusing on this intersection allows me to explore alternative forms of food production and distribution that are based on solidarity principles, return to a human scale and increase awareness of the natural processes that form the basis of our food system.
-I have several years of involvement in grassroots initiatives that explore such alternatives, including projects that involve Community Supported Agriculture, waste food processing collectives and home-brewing.
+Focusing on this intersection allows me to explore alternative forms of organising based on solidarity principles, return to a human-scale and increase capabilities to work with natural processes.
+I have several years of involvement in grassroots initiatives that explore such alternatives, including projects that involve Community Supported Agriculture, food preservation collectives and home-brewing.

 In 2012 I graduated with a bachelor’s in interior architecture at Willem de Kooning Academy in Rotterdam, followed by a master’s in Collaborative & Industrial Design at the Aalto University, Finland in 2019.
-To further deepen my understanding of regenerative design, I completed multiple courses on the topic.
-Such as a minor study on Sustainability, a certified permaculture design course and a two-year course in biodynamic agriculture.
-Currently, I work as a part-time dairy farmer and cheese maker and am active as board member of Toekomstboeren.
+To further deepen my understanding of sustainability and design, I completed multiple courses on related topics.
+Such as a minor study on Sustainability, a certified permaculture design course, a two-year course in biodynamic agriculture and cheese making.
+Currently, I work as a part-time farmer and cheese maker, design researcher and am active as board member of Toekomstboeren.

 Toolmaking for a Human-Sized Agriculture 1 2

-The workshop ‘Toolmaking for a Human-Sized Agriculture’ focuses on the relationship between tool design, the human body and the land and was organized for ‘Regenerative Energy Communities’, in Växjö, Sweden.
+The workshop ‘Toolmaking for a Human-Sized Agriculture’ focuses on the relationship between tool design, the human body and the land.

 Dumpster Dive Canning 2

-The Dumpster Dive Canning Workshop was hosted on 26th of November 2016 at Temporary, a project space in Helsinki and was designed to provide insights on canning technology: a form of food preservation that often remains abstract to consumers, as well as experimenting wether social activities can form a basis for food production.
+The Dumpster Dive Canning Workshop was hosted on 26th of November 2016 at Temporary, a project space in Helsinki.

 Home Brew Association 2 4